 Ala Moana Hula Show – Fun show held in the Ala Moana Center daily.
 Their Centerstage performances also feature several local and traveling performances from singing contests, a variety of dance performances, holiday shows and international traveling groups.

 Waikiki Beach Walk – There is always something going on in Waikiki including hula performances on the Waikiki Beach Walk.
 This is a large grassy area where events and shows are often held including lessons from painting to ukulele classes!

 Hula Kahiko at Helumoa – Usually held on Saturdays showcasing a local halau and their hula dancing.
 This is a great option to see the range of traditional hula to modern since hula students are expected to learn all types of hula.

 Hawaii Book and Music Festival – Annual summer festival that features several Hawaiian musical artists and dancers.
 The shows take up much of the day and are incredibly fun.

 Prince Lot Hula Festival – My favorite!
 This is a free annual hula festival in honor of Prince Lot who revived the art of hula.
 Usually held at the Moanalua Gardens, this year (2017) it will be held on the gorgeous grounds of Iolani Palace!

 If you’re serious about your hula, there are a few great hula shows that I like.
 Paradise Cove’s Luau is a great choice to experience a luau and a live show that features a variety of hula and Polynesian dancing.

 Polynesian Cultural Center (PCC) is also a wonderful experience of the different “islands”, dinner and night show.
-Click here to learn more about this fantastic family-friendly all day activity.
-Or, click here if you’d rather just enjoy a nice dinner and hula show at PCC.

 A Hula Education